namkazt/PinBox/README.md

 - Enable firewall to allow port 1234 in and out (or disable the firewall when using the software and enable the firewall when done)
 - Make sure both devices are connected to Wifi
 - You do not have to type in port 1234, this will crash the app
+- If you are getting a black screen in Pinbox, open server.cfg in the Pinbox server directory and change monitor index to zero
 # Installation

 Tutorial Video (Thanks to @GameInCanada): https://www.youtube.com/watch?v=Q-R2cy-vBgY